n1nj4z33/iqoptionapi/README.md

 This repository not update new version anymore

+last version will be privacy IQoptionapi

-privacy IQoptionapi for now 50USD(after 1/30 change to 100USD) each month more detail please email me:yihsun1992@gmail.com
+for now 50USD(after 1/30 change to 100USD) each month

+more detail please email me:yihsun1992@gmail.com